kjosib/glowing-chainsaw/docs/source/language.rst

 associated to that field.
-As a special exception, at most one *field* may have the name of :code:`_` which means to use this field by default whenever a point does not have an ordinal for this field's key.
+As a special exception, at most one *field* may have the name of :code:`_` which means to use this field by default whenever a point does not have an ordinal for this frame's key.
 However, a composite subordinate to :code:`_` must have an :code:`:axis` given explicitly, for it has no default name to fall back on.